rkruze/java-examples/OBSERVATIONS.md

     * __when disabling transactions, i don't see any issues__
 * `INSERT` docs suggest that `RETURN NOTHING` can be used for inserts inside a transaction...
 "Within a transaction, use RETURNING NOTHING to return nothing in the response, not even the number of rows affected."
 This led to higher failure rates in my tests.
 * when batched statements are lost during retry is this an application bug or a db bug?
+* is the placement of `connection.setAutoCommit(false);` problematic?  should it be right before commit attempt?
+* does using a connection per statement change behavior?